 - Enable flexibility through abstraction: we recommend holding your API products and building blocks as abstracted Designs and Specifications – upstream of CI/CD and (for Designs) implementation- and code- agnostic.
 This allows for flexibility and deployment to any downstream target for any iteration, using output templates.

-We’ve designed our ignite Platform to help large enterprises do just this – book a digital roadmap consultation with us here to see how ignite can help drive API products that achieve digital differentiation in your organization, while overcoming the challenges of complexity.
+We’ve designed our ignite Platform to help large enterprises do just this – book a demo with us here to see how ignite can help drive API products that achieve digital differentiation in your organization, while overcoming the challenges of complexity.

 Enterprises that have successfully differentiated themselves digitally are looking towards the growing market opportunity of embedded products.